 There are the usual covers of R&B and soul charts as well as the covers of songs by rock and pop musicians.
 She does solid versions of “Didn’t I Blow Your Mind (This TIme) and “I’ve Been Loving You Too Long”.
 She reinterprets The Beatles’ “Long and Winding Road”, stripping it of much of its melancholy, finding instead an inner strength in the lyrics.

-The closing track is a full on gospel arrangement of “Border Song” recorded only two years previously by the new kid in town, Elton John.
+The closing track is a full on gospel arrangement of “Border Song” which Aretha recorded and released as a single in December 1970.
 Bernie Taupin’s lyrics are frequently somewhat incomprehensible but this is one of his more direct statements, clearly about alienation, bigotry, and an appeal for people to live in peace (though it’s posed as a question).
+It’s worth noting, though, that Elton John made a rare addition to the lyrics in the for of the final, ‘live in peace’ verse.

 Here again Aretha’s piano work is the foundation of the arrangement, with soulful organ work by Billy Preston (who also plays on “Long and Winding Road” and the title track) and the backing of the Sweet Inspirations.
 It’s an inspired song choice that ends the album on a hopeful yet uncertain note.